 Entry Functions (Required Functions)

 In a typical case, contract users shall be able to access only a certain subset of functions.
 Interaction between smart contracts’ functions should be limited and controlled to prevent unauthorised access to other users’ data.
 For example, if a contract function initiates a payment to a client after checking the user credentials through check_access and then invokes payment through a payment function, this function should only issue the payment and shall not invoke/initiate any other function of the contract, for example, historical data of payments.

-6
+Figure 6-3: Entry Functions shall not create back doors to other functions of the contract

 Control Instructions